SmallSharpToolsOpenSource/ADNActivityCollection/README.md

-ADNActivityCollection
+ADN Activity Collection
 =====================

-## UIActivities to share with ADN apps from an Activity Sheet
+## UIActivities to share with App.net (ADN) apps from an Activity Sheet

 The Activity Sheet is new iOS 6.
 It provides for an abstractions to share content from apps to multiple services in a very decoupled way.
 Custom activities can be added as options.